-I’m slightly biased, but I think everyone can benefit from a bit of therapy at the right time.
-One of the most important questions I ask when someone comes to see me is, “why now?”
-The answer not only allows me to understand what is going on in someone’s life, but has helped me realize there are specific reasons why people decide it is time to enlist the help of a professional.
+One of the most important questions I ask when someone comes in to see me is, “what has brought you into counselling now?”
+The answer not only allows me to understand what is going on in someone’s life, but has helped me realize there are specific reasons why people decide it is time to get the help of a professional counsellor.
 Below I’ve summarized the 7 signs that you may be ready to do the same.

-As a newcomer to the field of public writing, and well-aware of how uncomfortable this can feel, I thought it would be appropriate to talk openly about my own struggle, and maybe inspire a few people to be open too.
+As a newcomer to the field of public writing, and well-aware of how uncomfortable this can feel, I thought it would be appropriate to talk openly about my own struggle with vulnerability, and maybe inspire a few people to be open too.

-A few years ago, when I was first starting into private practice, I had convinced myself that I didn’t need a website for people to find me (and in my defense, was told by a colleague that this was the case).
-I probably just really wanted to believe this – as it is so much more comfortable hiding in the shadows than putting yourself out there.
+A few years ago, when I was first starting into private practice, I had convinced myself that I didn’t need a website for people to find me (and in my defence, was told by a colleague that this was the case).
+I probably just really wanted to believe this.
+It is so much more comfortable hiding in the shadows than being vulnerable.

-It didn’t take long to realize that having a website was absolutely necessary to a successful business, and of course I now know how ridiculous that sounds.
-But I remember having a really hard time defining myself professionally – what my values are, how I work, what I believe in.
+It didn’t take long to realize that having a website was absolutely necessary to a successful business.
+Of course, I now know how ridiculous that sounds.
+But I remember having a really hard time defining myself.
+What my values are, how I work, what I believe in.
 Even though I knew I could help people, and I know myself well, putting it in black and white seemed so final, so self-involved, and so arrogant.
-I think it was also hard for me to take the risk and “be seen”, because it meant also opening myself up to criticism and judgment.
-Especially difficult when you are first starting out.
+I think it was also hard for me to take the risk and “be seen” because it meant also opening myself up to criticism and judgment.
+Especially hard when you are first starting out.